-As WOW Review begins its sixth year of sharing insights into culturally significant global texts, the World of Words Review Committee wishes to thank the many reviewers who have contributed their time and expertise to its publication.
+As WOW Review begins its sixth year of sharing insights into culturally significant global texts, the Worlds of Words Review Committee wishes to thank the many reviewers who have contributed their time and expertise to its publication.
 Each review has offered personal response supported by a wealth of information to address authenticity of character and context.
 Readers also have found issues to contemplate and challenge and other books to extend the themes offered by the various titles reviewed.
 These features continue to characterize WOW Review in this issue.
 The submissions for this unthemed issue brought together twelve books from various genres and reflecting diverse parts of the global community.
 The themes represented here offer invitations for a variety of personal connections as well as intertextual connections with other books.

 To identify one theme that weaves throughout all is rather challenging but in reading these reviews, a new respect is evident for the complexity of people, events, and beliefs that intersect in many ways to build identity and agency in the youth throughout the global community and across historical eras.
 While family is acknowledged as a primary resource in building one’s identity in these titles, the specific ways that families support identity development is unique to each story shared.
 Families that are biracial and bilingual provide the context for the young protagonists in Endangered, The Language Inside, and Wakami Gatherers, all of whom encounter very different experiences when visiting or living within the two cultures that make up their identity.